 That being said, lenses are where you should spend the most significant part of your budget.
-You should look at them as a long-term investment in your craft.
+You should look at them as a long-term investment in your photography craft.

-Here’s our rundown of the best lenses on the market and how to pick one.
+Here’s our rundown of the best lenses on the market and how to pick one for food photography.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 Consider the Crop Factor

 A cropped sensor is cheaper for a camera manufacturer to make.
 This makes decent digital cameras available to a wide variety of consumers.
-In a crop frame camera, the sensor crops out the edges of the frame, which increases the focal length.
+In a crop frame camera, the sensor cuts out the edges of the frame.
+This increases the focal length.

-The Canon Rebel series is a good example of a popular DSLR with a cropped sensor.
-And it’s popular among food bloggers.
+The Canon Rebel series is an excellent example of a popular DSLR with a cropped sensor.
+It’s quite popular among food bloggers.

-But the focal length of your lenses will be different on a cropped sensor camera than they will on a full-frame.
+But the focal length of your lens will be different on a cropped sensor camera than on a full-frame one.

-If you think you will upgrade from a cropped sensor to a full-frame one day, then you should take this into consideration when shopping for lenses.
-Also, note that some lenses that work for a crop frame will not work on a full-frame camera.
-You can’t use the Rebel’s 18-55 kit lens on a full-frame DSLR.
+If you think you will upgrade from a cropped sensor to a full frame one day, then you should take this into consideration when shopping for a camera lens.